Elly Ney: Nazi links

 During the Third Reich she joined the Nazi Party in 1937, participated in "cultural education" camps, and became an honorary member of the League of German Girls.
 She recited quotations from Hitler between performances of Beethoven sonatas and honored the composer's bust with a Hitler salute.
 She held antisemitic views: in 1933, Ney refused to perform in Hamburg after she was asked to replace a Jewish pianist (Rudolf Serkin), although she did record at least one Mendelssohn Song without Words in 1960 or shortly afterward.
 Ney was awarded the War Merit Cross, 2nd Class for care for troops.
 After the war, the city of Bonn imposed a stage ban on her.
 In 1952 a request for lifting the ban was rejected, stating that Ney was a "pronounced National Socialist".
 Nevertheless, after finally renouncing Hitler a full seven years after the end of WWII, she was named Honorary Citizen of Tutzing in 1952.
 However, her Nazism was too embarrassing, and they stripped her of that status after her death in 1968.

-Personal
+Personal life

 Elly Ney was married twice; first, in 1911, to the Dutch conductor Willem van Hoogstraten.
 They had one daughter, Eleonore (1918–2007).
 They divorced in 1927 and she married Paul Allais, an American coal dealer from Chicago.
 This marriage didn't last long, and later on Ney reconciled with van Hoogstraten.

 Ney died in Tutzing in 1968 aged 85.